Troubleshooting Network Interfaces

 MLAG Peerlink Interface Drops Many Packets

 Losing a large number of packets across an MLAG peerlink interface may not be a problem.
 Instead this could be occurring in order to prevent looping of BUM (broadcast, unknown unicast and multicast) packets.
-For more information, and how to detect these drops, read the MLAG chapter.
+For more information, and how to detect these drops, see MLAG.